dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 # Abstract {-#abstract}

-2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN and SigFox to fill.
-The viability of NB-IoT being such a technology for South Africa is investigated.
-A number of telemetry tests have been performed for multiple UEs (Ublox and Quectel), LTE vendors (ZTE, Nokia, Ericsson and Huawei) and MNOs (MTN and Vodacom) at different RF attenuation decades.
+2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN, SigFox and NB-IoT to fill.
+This empirical study investigated NB-IoT through metrics and estimations by comparing datasets of telemetry tests performed on long-term-evolution (LTE) vendors, using user-equipment (UE) devices, for mobile-network-operators (MNOs) in South Africa.
+LTE vendors include ZTE and Ericsson on MTN's network, and Nokia and Huawei on Vodacom's network.
+Similar UE devices, Ublox and Quectel, were used as a control to observe network changes via RF attenuation in decades.
+The study theorizes that networks are responsible for the variation found in metrics and estimations, due to the high underlying complexity of LTE architecture on which NB-IoT is based.
 This has resulted in analysis for metrics such as latency and power efficiency, as well as estimates for telemetry periodicity and battery longevity.

 \vspace{5cm}